seasons/monsoon/README.md

 ## Requirements

-You need to have both the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Serverless CLI](https://serverless.com/) installed and setup;
+1. You need to have both the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Serverless CLI](https://serverless.com/) installed and setup;
 ```sh
 npm install -g serverless
 ```
+2. Docker command line tools.
+You can get them by visiting the [Docker Website](https://www.docker.com/products/docker-desktop) and downloading the desktop client.
+3. Access to the Seasons [Airtable](https://airtable.com/) workspace.

 ## Getting started